wilsonhsu0102/UNI/README.md

 5. Profile Editing View: Click on the `Settings` button of the side navigation bar, or if you are on the Profile View, you can click the `Edit Profile` button

-6. Events View: Click on the first or second event in the Events List View
+6. Events View: Click on the first event in the Events List View

 7. Events List View: Click on the `Events` button either on the top or the side navigation bar